AnaMelisaGo/kids-first-healthy-cooking/README.md

 ## Notes

 I added the Contact Us page at the last minute.
-It looked as if the website was lacking a part where anyone or even interested families could ask questions or give some feedback.
+It looked as though the website was lacking a part where anyone or interested families could ask questions or give some feedback.
 I could have used the text area element but I want to demonstrate that I can use another way of creating forms like the Google form.
 It's easier to build and I already made more forms like this in the past.
 I want to showcase my knowledge in Excel too, since google form is linked into a google sheet to record all the users' responses.

 I couldn't style the home page just as I wanted, especially the "Benefits of cooking with kids" section.
 The positioning was messing with the contents a lot and solving the problem was consuming all the time I had in finishing the project.
 If I had more time maybe I could have come up with a better solution.
 But I’m happy with how it came out in the end.